A few considerations to ponder before applying…

 Do I need to be in a romantic relationship to do this training and become a relationship coach?

-Relationships are a constant work in progress.
-It’s okay if you are still learning and growing, as long as you are able to take personal responsibility, have empathy, and are open to growing.
+Relationships are a constant work-in-progress, always evolving and shape-shifting.
+As long as you are able to take personal responsibility, have empathy, and are open to learning and growing, you can do this work.

-Do I need to be a therapist or have a background in psychology to do this training?
+Do I need to be a therapist or have a background in psychology to qualify?

-No. However, every class, we have therapists join our coaching program
+No. However, in every class, we have therapists, nurses, doctors, and social workers join our coaching program.

 Are graduates of this program already working full-time or part-time as relationship coaches?